cloudops/cloudmc-standard-kb/en/how-to/install-and-config-cloudmonkey.md

 secretkey = <COMPUTE_ONTARIO_Secret_key>
 ```

-### Connect to cloud.ca
+### Connect to Hypertec Cloud

-Launch the CLI with the command `cloudmonkey`, then use the  CLI command `sync` to confirm CloudMonkey is connected to cloud.ca API.
+Launch the CLI with the command `cloudmonkey`, then use the  CLI command `sync` to confirm CloudMonkey is connected to Hypertec Cloud API.

 ```
 user1$ cloudmonkey